jeness/SmartNote/README.md

 ## Development

-Before run our application, you need to install mongodb.
+1. Before run our application, you need to install mongodb.
+- Open the Terminal app and type `brew update`.
+- After updating Homebrew `brew install mongodb`
+- After downloading Mongo, create the “db” directory.
+This is where the Mongo data files will live.
+You can create the directory in the default location by running `mkdir -p /data/db`
+- Make sure that the /data/db directory has the right permissions by running

+``sudo chown -R `id -un` /data/db``

-Run `mongod` to start the service after installation.
+2. Run `mongod` in the terminal to start the the Mongo daemon, this step starts the Mongo serever.

+3. Before starting the application, you need to install some dependencies.
+Please reference the next section for details.
 Run `npm run start` to start the application.
 Navigate to `http://localhost:4300/`.
 The app will automatically reload if you change any of the source files.

-For Server part, go to folder server by `cd server/`.
+4. For Server part, go to folder server by `cd server/`.
 Run `npm install` and `npm run dev`.
+5. Exit mongo service:
+- To exit the Mongo shell run `quit()
+- to quit the Mongo daemon, hit `ctrl-c`.

 ## Dependencies